The Form Rejection

 • Character giving tours of their space/home/etc.

 • There are lots, please feel free to Google them.
-Yes, sometimes there are exceptions if done well, ahem, Divergent
+Yes, sometimes there are exceptions if done well, ahem, Divergent… (it was emotional AND it mattered to the plot)

 9. Your characters seem boring.
 Fictional characters are larger than life.
 That’s why we want to read about them.
 I don’t want to spend an entire novel reading about your aunt who is 60 and likes to watch House Hunters figuring out who killed the red hat lady.
 (I wouldn’t want to read about me trying to figure out who killed the red hat lady!)
 Now if your aunt is a 60-year-old southern lady in Texas that used to chain smoke, then quit and now pops tic tacs all day, and is mildly grumpy in the cutest of ways because of her lack of nicotine, while throwing out southern colloquialisms and constant one-liners and has the ability to make the local sheriff sound like an idiot at key moments and run circles around him to solve the murder of the local red hat lady, then I’m all ears.